megaannum/forms/tutorial/forms/Tutorial.md

 ## Action

 Associated with many interactive Glyphs are Actions.
 When you click a button, its Action executes.
-When you enter &ltCR> on a line editor, its Action executes.
+When you enter &lt;CR> on a line editor, its Action executes.
 When a slider is moved, its Action executes.
 All interactive Glyphs with Actions execute the Action provided by the developer or executes its default Action, the NoOp-Action that does nothing.